an extended fictional work in prose

 novels, a dozen short stories, two musicals, two books on black mythology, dozens of essays, and a prizewinning autobiography virtually â€˜disappearâ€™ from her readership for three full decades?â€

-a social scientist who specializes in anthropology
+a social scientist specializing in the study of humanity

 The author of numerous books, including Their Eyes Were Watching God, Jonahâ€™s Gourd Vine, Mules and Men, and Moses, Man of the Mountain, Hurston had achieved fame and sparked controversy as a novelist,